Sunbird-Ed/sunbird-perf-tests/README.md

 #### Starting jmeter server on master and slaves
-1. Start the jmeter server by using below command on the master and all slaves
+1. Start the jmeter server by using below command on the master and all slaves.
 2. **nohup ~/benchmark/apache-jmeter-4.0/bin/jmeter-server &**